dillongesy/ProjectChecklist/README.md

-For project managers pouring concrete around the globe.
+For managing simple project tasks.